-Softwood planks shall be visually graded to No. 5 structural grade in accordance with AS 2858 and the hardwood planks shall be visually graded to No. 4 structural grade in accordance with AS 2082, with the following overriding limitations:
+Softwood planks shall be visually graded to Structural Grade No. 5 and Stress Grade F5 or better in accordance with AS 2858 and the hardwood planks shall be visually graded to Structural Grade No. 4 and Stress Grade F7 or better in accordance with AS 2082, with the following overriding limitations:

-- a) individual knots (sound, tight, or partial bark encased) shall not exceed one third of the width of the face - b) knot holes shall not exceed 20 mm in diameter (as visible after assembly of panels), and no more than two knot holes shall be present in any one cladding board

-- c) heart-in material shall:

-- i. not exceed 20% of the cross-sectional area

-- ii. not extend from face to face, and

-- iii. not contain pith

-- d) termite galleries shall not be present, and

-- e) decay shall not be present.
+- a) individual knots (sound, tight, or partial bark encased) shall not exceed one third of the width of the face - b) knot holes shall not exceed 20 mm in diameter (as visible after assembly of panels), and no more than two knot holes shall be present in any one cladding board - c) heart-in material shall: - i. not exceed 20% of the cross-sectional area - ii. not extend from face to face, and - iii. not contain pith - d) termite galleries shall not be present, and - e) decay shall not be present.